bitwizeshift/string_view-standalone/README.md

 C++17 introduced lightweight, non-owning strings referred to as `string_view` to the standard.
 Unlike `std::string`, which performs memory allocations and copies for most string operations (such as `substr`), the `string_view` only observes and does not modify the entry.
 This can massively decrease the memory footprint and provide a large optimization for immutable strings for things like parsing and tokenization.
+As a result, such a type can be an asset in older c++ versions for systems that may not support the newer standards.

 The full type, `basic_string_view` is templated on a both `CharT` and `Traits` to allow viewing of contiguous char-like sequences of data, and for simple conversion between `std::basic_string` and `basic_string_view`.